makersacademy/rps-challenge/README.md

 ## RPS Challenge

 Online Rock Paper Scissors App.

 Built using TDD for features and using capybara to emulate user interaction.

 Specifications made from user stories below, built with Ruby using Sinatra.
-I also used this project to experiment with CSS.

 [Deployed on heroku](https://infinite-beach-27560.herokuapp.com/?)